liutikas/liutikas.github.io/_posts/2026-02-20-Benchmark-Profile-Trace.md

 as often there are caches/slow paths involved in these runs.
 The environment is set up to make results as realistic and as consistent as possible, for example benchmark might lock the operating frequency of your CPU to avoid noise from CPU governor.
 As long as the environment is representative of your users, the absolute value of the benchmark result is an accurate representation of time spent.
-Benchmarks are great to measure the affects of your changes.
+Benchmarks are great to measure the effects of your changes.

 **Profiling** is also a technique for getting a sense on how long an operation is taking, but instead of the coarse view you want to see the time taken by different parts of your operation.
 This view can help you identify slow work.
 Similar